 His many guest appearances include John Lloyd’s Museum of Curiosity Live, Literary Death Match and BBC Two’s Only Connect.

-He has directed, performed and guested with various improv outfits including Marcus Brigstocke’s Unavailable for Comment, Monkey Toast, Folie à Deux, Grand Theft Impro, Baby Wants Candy and Freshly Pressed.
+He has directed, performed and guested with various improv outfits including Marcus Brigstocke’s Unavailable for Comment, Monkey Toast, Folie à Deux, Grand Theft Impro, and Baby Wants Candy.

 He also writes comedy scripts, principally (and inexplicably) for Norwegians, and wrote for Afterliff, the sequel to John Lloyd and Douglas Adams’ bestseller The Meaning of Liff.
 As a stand-up, he was a semi-finalist in the So You Think You’re Funny competition.